DPA registration and licensing options for clustered environments

 To get the maximum value from DPA, SolarWinds recommends the following options for registering and licensing SQL Server Availability Groups (AGs) and Oracle Real Application Clusters (RACs).

-Every environment is different, so talk with your SolarWinds representative for other options.
+Every environment is different, so talk with your SolarWinds representative for other possibilities.

 SQL Server AGs